Language exposure for deaf children: LEAD-K

 LEAD-K stands for Language Equality and Acquisition for Deaf Kids.
-LEAD-K is an American campaign promoting language acquisition and kindergarten readiness for Deaf and Hard of Hearing children ages 0–5.
+LEAD-K is an American campaign promoting language acquisition and kindergarten readiness for Deaf and hard of hearing children ages 0–5.
 LEAD-K recognizes Deaf children may struggle socially and academically when entering school due to inadequate language exposure in their early stages of life.
-LEAD-K has proposed a bill that will require assessments for certain language milestones for Deaf and hard of hearing children to ensure they are being adequately prepared for future academic success.
-The bill allows for assessments to be conducted in ASL and/or written/spoken English.
+The LEAD-K organization has developed model legislation to promote the success of Deaf and hard of hearing children through required assessments to ensure that certain language milestones are met.
+The assessments may be conducted in ASL and/or written/spoken English.

 LEAD-K hopes the data that would be collected from assessments proposed by their bills would be used to hold state education systems accountable if their deaf and hard of hearing students seem to be falling behind on the milestones they should be meeting.
-LEAD-K wants everyone to recognize the importance of early language exposure and steady language progress for all children.
-Reaching the right language milestones on a consistent timeline will help deaf and hard of hearing children maintain a healthy developmental path.
+The intention of LEAD-K is to advocate for early language exposure and steady language progress for all children.
+Reaching the right language milestones on a consistent timeline can help deaf and hard of hearing children maintain a healthy developmental path.
+Support for LEAD-K initiatives have primarily been from organizations that support Deaf activism, such as the National Association of the Deaf and the National Black Deaf Advocates, both of whom have led campaigns to raise awareness.
+Opposition to LEAD-K initiatives from advocates for spoken language communication for deaf children and adults, including the Alexander Graham Bell Association, the American Speech-Language Association, and the American Cochlear Implant Alliance.